learn-co-students/sql-selecting-data-lab-data-science/README.md

 ## Queries

 Write you queries inside the `select.py` file.
-To get the tests in `test/index_test.py` to pass, make sure each function returns a string containing the correct query.
+To get the tests in `test/index_test.py` to pass, add the correct query to the empty string returned by each function.

 * `select_all_columns_and_rows` should return all of the data featured in the `planets` table